Register allocation: Drawbacks and further improvements

 The graph-coloring allocation has three major drawbacks.
 First, it relies on graph-coloring, which is an NP-complete problem, to decide which variables are spilled.
-Finding a minimal coloring graph is indeed an NP-complete problem.
-Second, unless live-range splitting is used, evicted variables are spilled everywhere: store (respectively load) instructions are inserted as early (respectively late) as possible, i.e., just after (respectively before) variable definitions (respectively uses).
+Although finding a minimal coloring for general graphs is indeed an NP-complete problem, minimal coloring of Interval graphs (including interference graphs) can be done in linear time (see Linear scan below); Therefore, this technique does not full utilize the problem's assumptions.
+Second, unless live-range splitting is used, evicted variables are spilled everywhere: store instructions are inserted as early as possible, i.e., just after variable definitions; load instructions are respectively inserted late, just before variable use.
 Third, a variable that is not spilled is kept in the same register throughout its whole lifetime.

 On the other hand, a single register name may appear in multiple register classes, where a class is a set of register names that are interchangeable in a particular role.
 Then, multiple register names may be aliases for a single hardware register.

 Finally, graph coloring is an aggressive technique for allocating registers, but is computationally expensive due to its use of the interference graph, which can have a worst-case size that is quadratic in the number of live ranges.

 The traditional formulation of graph-coloring register allocation implicitly assumes a single bank of non-overlapping general-purpose registers and does not handle irregular architectural features like overlapping registers pairs, special purpose registers and multiple register banks.

 One later improvement of Chaitin-style graph-coloring approach was found by Briggs et al.: it is called conservative coalescing.
 This improvement adds a criterion to decide when two live ranges can be merged.
 Mainly, in addition to the non-interfering requirements, two variables can only be coalesced if their merging will not cause further spilling.
 Briggs et al. introduces a second improvement to Chaitin's works which is biased coloring.
 Biased coloring tries to assign the same color in the graph-coloring to live range that are copy related.